MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Add-PnPMicrosoft365GroupToSite.md

 # Add-PnPMicrosoft365GroupToSite

 ## SYNOPSIS

+**Required Permissions**

+* SharePoint: Access to the SharePoint Tenant Administration site

 Groupifies a classic team site by creating a Microsoft 365 group for it and connecting the site with the newly created group

 ## SYNTAX